clach04/pebble-health-export/README.md

 to strengthen the authentication, my Append Server uses HMAC authentication of data lines.

-The watchapps can be configured to provide a signature on a the given form field, with the usual HMAC-SHA\* algorthm, and can encode the signature in hexadecimal or base-64 or send it unencoded.
+The watchapps can be configured to provide a signature on the given form field, with the usual HMAC-SHA\* algorthm, and can encode the signature in hexadecimal or base-64 or send it unencoded.